crowleywebdev/hello-world/README.md

 Hello Humans!

 My name is Chris.
 I love tacos, coffee and coding!
-If I am not working or studying web development, I enjoy learning about the vast unexplored universe and aliens!
+If I am not working or studying web development, I enjoy learning about our planet, the vast unexplored universe and aliens!